Jerry Trupiano: Departure from Red Sox

-Current activities
+Later activities

 On May 16, 2007, Trupiano was joined by his son Brian to call a game between the Brockton Rox and the Oil Can Boyd's Traveling All-Stars.
-The All-Star team features retired major league players Dennis 'Oil Can' Boyd, Bill Lee, Marquis Grissom, Delino DeShields and Ken Ryan.
-The game was broadcast on a taped delay by two local Public-access television cable TV stations.
+The All-Star team featured retired major-league players Dennis "Oil Can" Boyd, Bill Lee, Marquis Grissom, Delino DeShields and Ken Ryan.
+The game was broadcast on a taped delay by two local public-access television stations.

 Trupiano also worked as on Westwood One's broadcasts of the NCAA Men's College World Series finals in 2007 and 2008.

 In August 2009, Trupiano returned to the air on a regular weekend sports call-in show on 98.5 The Sports Hub Radio (WBZ-FM) in Boston.

 Trupiano is also the main sports anchor for Lexy.com, an audio social media startup in San Francisco.
 His responsibilities include coverage of the major college and sports leagues, as well as his own commentary feeds such as "View From the Booth" and "Dugout Daily."

 In 2010, Trupiano signed on with Fox Sports to become the play-by-play voice of the Ivy League on Fox College Sports.

 He is also an instructor at Young Broadcasters of America in Natick, Massachusetts.

 Family

 Trupiano lives in Franklin, Massachusetts, with his wife, Donna, and two children.
-In 2006, his son Brian played for the Brockton Rox, part of the Canadian-American Association of Professional Baseball.
+In 2006, his son Brian played for the Brockton Rox, then a team in the Canadian-American Association of Professional Baseball.